 The first public school classes were held in Mandan's first City Hall which was located in the 200 block of Anhurst Avenue (today's First Avenue NW).
-Some historians claim the instruction took place at the city's first courthouse in the Spring of 1877.
+However, some local historians claim the instruction took place at the city's first courthouse in the Spring of 1877.
 Total enrollment was 12.
 Over the next few years, the school was moved from a log cabin owned by J.J.
 Mitchell (1879) to the Methodist church basement in 1880 to the Presbyterian church basement in 1881.
 By 1882, enrollment swelled to 60 students.

 The first schoolhouse was constructed in the Fall 1881 on the southeast corner of Wright Avenue (today's First Avenue NE) and Second Street NE.
 Completed in 1882, the cost of the building was over $4000 (estimate $90,000 in 2010 dollars).
 Built "in the approved modern style, is of two stories with a belfry and bell, and has large and commodious hall and stairway.
 The interior is supplied with the best style of desks and blackboards."